rgcgithub/regenie/README.md

 ## Version history
-Version 1.0.5.7 (New option `--with-bgi` to read variant information from a .bgi index file for BGEN input format; added option `--write-samples` to write IDs of samples analyzed for each trait in step 2).
+Version 1.0.5.7 (New option `--with-bgi` to read variant information from a .bgi index file for BGEN input format; added option `--write-samples` to write IDs of samples analyzed for each trait in step 2; added Mach Rsq imputation quality metric in INFO column for step 2 with PGEN input file format).

 Version 1.0.5.6 (Enabled output of LOCO predictions files and association result files in gzip compressed format using option `--gz` [requires compiling with Boost Iostream library]; added automatic removal from the analysis of genotyped samples in step 2 not present in the LOCO prediction files from step 1 [done separately for each trait]).